bitwiseworks/cmake-os2/Help/manual/cmake-language.7.rst

  create commands that, when invoked, process the recorded commands in a new variable binding scope.
-A variable "set" or "unset" binds in this scope and is visible for the current function and any nested calls, but not after the function returns.
+A variable "set" or "unset" binds in this scope and is visible for the current function and any nested calls within it, but not after the function returns.

 Directory Scope
  Each of the `Directories`_ in a source tree has its own variable